 Below are some facts and figures about the rail industry, simply hit “Click to Tweet” for a pre-made Twitter post.
 Pro-tip: tag your members of Congress!

-- Safe & Getting Safer: Recent years have been the safest for the rail industry, with train derailments down 9% from 2009 to 2018.
-(Click to Tweet)
+- Recent years have been the safest ever for the rail industry, with the train accident rate down 10% since 2009.